-- Costs to support team formation and ideation activities, such as team and partnership development activities, external facilitation, convenings, and planning meetings.
-While applicants may request funds for these activities, the majority of funds must be dedicated to collaborative research, scholarship, and/or creative endeavors. - Summer salary for tenure leading/tenured faculty - Salary for non-tenure track research faculty, postdoctoral associates, graduate or undergraduate student research assistants, and technical personnel - Equipment acquisition or development - Publication charges are allowable budget expenses.
+- Costs to support well-justified activities for research, scholarship, and/or creative endeavors - Salary for non-tenure track research faculty, postdoctoral associates, graduate or undergraduate student research assistants, and technical personnel.
+Requests for salary support must include benefits (including graduate student tuition remission and health insurance stipends, when appropriate). - Requests for travel must be strongly justified.
+International travel must not exceed \$5,000. - Publication charges are allowable budget expenses.
 However, proposers are encouraged to leverage the open access publishing agreements available through the UNL Libraries whenever possible.
 These agreements with scholarly publishers allow UNL authors to publish in selected open access journals at no cost or at reduced rates.
 More information about participating publishers and journals is available here.
-If publication charges are included in the budget, the budget justification should explain why publishing through one of these journals is not suitable for the proposed work. - Note: Requests for salary support must include benefits (including graduate student tuition remission and health insurance stipends, when appropriate).
+If publication charges are included in the budget, the budget justification should explain why publishing through one of these journals is not suitable for the proposed work.